p-sree-sai-pavan/SWC-Task-recipe-app-/README.md

 - Dark mode toggle and simple responsive layout.

 ## Quick Start
-1. Open [config.js](config.js) and confirm the API BASE_URL is correct for TheMealDB.
-2. Open [index.html](index.html) in your web browser.
+1. Open [index.html](index.html) in your web browser.
-3. Use the search bar or category buttons to load recipes.
+2. Use the search bar or category buttons to load recipes.

 ## Important Script APIs
 The app behavior is implemented in [script.js](script.js).
 Key functions and handlers: